Ariel242/Text-Mining-banking-regulatory-strategy/README.md

 The corpus consists of English-language strategy and risk-outlook documents downloaded from the official websites of major banking supervisors, including (for example):

 - UK – Prudential Regulation Authority (PRA)
+- UK – Financial Conduct Authority (FCA)
-- Euro Area – European Central Bank (ECB) / SSM
+- Euro Area – European Central Bank (ECB) / Single Supervisory Mechanism (SSM)
+- Australia – Australian Prudential Regulation Authority (APRA)
 - US – Office of the Comptroller of the Currency (OCC)
-- US – Federal Deposit Insurance Corporation (FDIC)
+- US – Board of Governors of the Federal Reserve System (FRB)
+- US – Consumer Financial Protection Bureau (CFPB)
 - Canada – Office of the Superintendent of Financial Institutions (OSFI)

+A short data guide with links to the original strategy and risk-outlook documents is provided in docs/data_sources.txt.

 Each row in the final dataset represents a section or thematic block within a strategy document, with the following key fields: